Packet loss is one of the most critical network performance metrics, but what is packet loss, what causes it, and how do you fix it?

 Paessler PRTG’s monitoring extends into the Cloud, will enable you to monitor remote sites, uncover network problems, while also covering wireless devices and virtual environments.
 You can install PRTG on the Windows operating system or opt to access the system over the internet as a Cloud-based service.
-Paessler offers a 30-day free trial of PRTG.
+Paessler offers a free trial of PRTG.

 Like all of the other recommendations on this list, Nagios XI discovers all of the devices connected to your network and lists them on the dashboard.
 It will also generate a map of your network.
 Ongoing status check head off potential packet loss-provoking performance problems.

 Nagios XI gives you device monitoring to head off capacity exhaustion.
 Actual traffic analysis requires an add-on module.
 Although Nagios is well known for its free extensions, there are none for traffic analysis, so you are forced to buy the paid add-on.

 Statuses are checked by the proprietary Nagios Core 4 monitoring system rather than SNMP.
 However, Nagios can be extended by free plug-ins, and an SNMP-driven monitoring system is available in the plug-in library.
 Traffic throughput rates, CPU activity, and memory utilization appear as statuses on the dashboard include.
 By setting alert levels on these attributes, you can get sufficient warning to prevent overloading of each of your network devices.